 CSIT3900 Topics in Computer Science and Information Technology 1-3 s.h.

 A study of selected topics in computer science and information technology.
 May be repeated for credit when the topics are different.

 Research-level study, especially one in which a conference presentation or published paper is the goal.
 Prerequisite: Instructor's consent.

 In-depth project in consultation with the sponsoring faculty member.
-Projects will include a technical aspect as well as complete documentation and planning.
+Students will complete a project that requires design, interactivity and creativity.
+The project will include some technical aspects and complete documentation of the project is required.
 The project requires a formal presentation at completion.
-Prerequisite: Instructor’s consent.
+Prerequisite: Instructor's consent.